 Listing 19-34: A match with an arm that ends in continue

 At the time, we skipped over some details in this code.
-In Chapter 6 in “The match Control Flow Operator” section, we covered that match arms must all return the same type.
-This, for example, doesn’t work:
+In Chapter 6 in the section “The match Control Flow Operator,” we discussed that match arms must all return the same type.
+So, for example, the following code doesn’t work:

 let guess = match guess.trim().parse() {